Encharted Cook

 A chart showing the effect of various washes for baked goods.
 Finish, color, sealing, shine, and whether the wash adheres seeds, spices, or sugars to a pastry are listed.

 I chose to use a simple egg white pastry wash for this tart because egg white will help adhere the sugar to the crust.
 But it will not add extra browning to the crust.
-If I were to use a whole egg or egg yolk wash, the pie crust would become too brown before the filling is cooked.
+If I used a whole egg or egg yolk wash, the pie crust would become too brown before the filling is cooked.

 Think about it… a bit of pastry, two fruits, some sweetener, and spices or herbs and you have an incredible personalized treat!